Teen Dating Violence

 Teen dating violence (TDV) is a form of intimate partner violence that occurs between two teenagers who are in an intimate relationship.
 Teen dating violence can occur in multiple forms and can occur in both heterosexual relationships and same-sex relationships.
 Dating violence can occur in person but also through technology.

-Teen dating violence is particularly dangerous because teenagers are vulnerable and often afraid to tell a parent or a friend what is happening to them.
-Additionally, when you’re a teenager you have less experience with healthy relationships and can mistake unhealthy behaviors such as teasing and name-calling as normal parts of a relationship when often they are signs of unhealthy behavior.
+Teen dating violence is particularly dangerous because teenagers and young adults are vulnerable and often afraid to tell a parent or a friend what is happening to them.
+Additionally, when you’re young you have less experience with healthy relationships and can mistake unhealthy behaviors such as teasing and name-calling as normal parts of a relationship when often they are signs of unhealthy behavior.

 Teen dating violence typically escalates over time and can be hard for young people to identify.
 This is especially true for emotionally abusive relationships because psychological abuse doesn’t leave physical marks like physical violence does.

 What are the Different Types of Teen Dating Violence?

 Gaslighting (gaslighting is a behaviour that makes someone feel like they can’t trust their instincts, judgements and reality, making them question everything they believe and therefore making them dependent on you)